THURSDAY, JULY 21, 2022

 Catherine L. Wilson

 Catherine L. Wilson is a partner with McPherson Rocamora Nicholson Wilson & Hinkle PLLC in Durham.
-Her practice centers on estate planning for persons with special needs, fiduciary litigation, guardianships, and complex estate administration issues.
+Her practice focuses on estate planning, special needs planning, guardianships, taxation law and estate litigation.
+Her special needs practice includes assisting with planning for family members with special needs and also the post-litigation establishment of special needs trusts designed to receive personal injury awards.

 Catherine previously practiced with the Birmingham, Alabama law firm of Sirote & Permutt PC working exclusively in the areas of trusts and estates.